mageddo/dns-proxy-server/docs/content/2-features/docker-different-networks-solving/_index.en.md

 You can [click here][1] to see a pratical working sample.

-The following table describles the possible scenarios involving docker container networks, this is an automatic decision made by DPS if you want to enforce some network resolution you can use `dps.network` [label]({{%relref "2-features/specify-from-which-network-solve-container/_index.md" %}}) .
+The following table describles the possible scenarios involving docker container networks, this is an automatic decision made by DPS, if you want to enforce some network resolution you can use `dps.network` [label]({{%relref "2-features/specify-from-which-network-solve-container/_index.md" %}}) .

 | DPS Network          | Client Container Network | Target Container Network | Result | Description                                                                                                                                                                                                                                                                                                                                                             |